HiddeVostudelft/North-Sea-Calliope-AWE-floatwind/README.md

 `This README.md file is adapted from the original by Bryn Pickering`

 This model is pre-packaged and ready to be loaded into Calliope, based on 2015 input data.
+2050scenarioexample.py is an example script to run the model.
 To run the model you will need to do the following:

 a.
 Install a specific conda environment to be working with the correct version of Calliope (`conda env create -f requirements.yml`)

 b.
 Include specific scenarios to pick up the relevant sectors.
 The default is:
  `"industry_fuel,transport,heat,config_overrides,res_24h,gas_storage,link_cap_dynamic,freeze-hydro-capacities,add-biofuel,synfuel_transmission,north_sea"` where:

 * `industry_fuel`: Includes all non-electrical industry demands distributed by region, and the necessary technologies to generate those fuels synthetically.
 This includes e.g. annual methanol requirements for the chemical industry.